Toyota Camry: History

 The next wide-body model, the XV30, came in 2001.
 Now sold only as a sedan, it now offered two different front- and rear-end design treatments.
 Japan and most global markets received one style; a separate, more conservative version covered markets in East and Southeast Asia.
 With the XV40 of 2006, the Camry-derived Aurion become the donor model for the more conservative Camry sold in this region.
 The subsequent XV50 series, sold from 2011 until 2019, has resulted in even more markets adopting the alternative body panels, such as Japan and Eastern Europe.
 The current generation is called the XV70.

 When Toyota launched their luxury Lexus brand in 1989, it offered a close derivative of the Camry/Vista hardtop sedan as the Lexus ES.
 The relationship continues to this day, but over the generations, the ES—sold as the Toyota Windom in Japan from 1991 through to 2005—gravitated further away from its Camry brethren.
-Between 2000 and 2010 and since 2012, Daihatsu has offered a badge engineered Camry as the Daihatsu Altis (ダイハツ・アルティス) sold only in Japan.
+Between 2000 and 2010, and then 2012 and 2023, Daihatsu had offered a badge engineered Camry as the Daihatsu Altis (ダイハツ・アルティス) sold only in Japan.
 Badge engineering has also occurred in Australia with the Holden Apollo between 1989 and 1996.
 From 1993, Toyota Australia badged V6-engined versions as Camry Vienta, becoming Toyota Vienta in 1995 until the badge's departure in 2000.
 Between 2006 and 2017, the Toyota Aurion model from Australia was derived from the V6 Camry, but with revised front-end and rear-end styling treatment and a partially refurbished cabin.